Porges/ways-to-play/src/articles/families/traversal-games/traversal-games.md

 date modified: 2024-12-22
 ---

-<p class="lead">A traversal game is a type of board game where the goal is to move your pieces
-from a starting location into a different position or configuration on the board.
-Capture of pieces is not usually a feature of these types of games.</p>
+A traversal game is a type of board game where the goal is to move your pieces from a starting location into a different position or configuration on the board.
+Capture of pieces is not usually a feature of these types of games.

 ## Games